 (* Named after Anthony Hidden, the consultant who compiled the report on drivers hours for BR – nothing to do with the regulations being secret!)

-At a typical passenger company you might do a week of early turns booking on between about 0430 and 0730, a week of so-called ‘middle’ turns booking on between about 0930 and 1300, then a week of late turns booking on between 1300 and 1700 and finishing after midnight.
-More commonly these shifts may simply be arranged as alternate weeks of lates & earlies.
+At a typical passenger rail company you might do a week of early turns booking on between about 0430 and 0730, a week of so-called ‘middle’ turns booking on between about 0930 and 1300, then a week of late turns booking on between 1300 and 1700 and finishing after midnight.
+More commonly these train driver shifts may simply be arranged as alternate weeks of lates & earlies.
 There may be the occasional week of nights during which you will carry out preparation and positioning of trains ready for the next morning’s service.
 At freight TOCs there is a greater preponderance of night work.
 Those freight depots which carry out engineering work for Network Rail also have a high incidence of weekend working, a lot of which is at night.
-Some InterCity and most freight firms require a limited degree of lodge (sometimes called double-home) working which will see you staying in an hotel away from home between shifts.
-Fortunately they like to keep this to a minimum because of the cost.
+Some InterCity and most freight firms require a limited degree of lodge (sometimes called double-home) working which will see you staying in a hotel away from home between shifts.
+Fortunately, they like to keep this to a minimum because of the cost.
 Shown below are a couple of representative diagrams from the London Midland depot at Birmingham New Street and the Cross-Country depot at Cambridge to give you an idea of the sort of work a regional operator does.

 Book on 0626, Book off 1457, on duty 8h 31